korginc/nts-1-customizations/index.md

 _Note: Custom panels are supported by the NTS-1 digital kit firmware version 1.10 and newer_

-_Note: Firmware version 1.10 will be released late January 2020_
+_Note: Firmware version 1.10 will be released late February 2020_

 {% include youtube.html id="dL5zSNJrvd8" width="744" height="419" %}